open-ephys/onix1-bonsai-docs/articles/hardware/np1e/gui.md

 ### Choosing probe calibration files

 Upon opening the GUI for the first time, if no probe calibration files were set in the Bonsai editor, the window will be mostly blank.
 To populate the window with a drawing of the probe, both calibration files must be selected.
-First, click on the <kbd>...</kbd> button to the right of the empty text box under "ADC Calibration File:" (see below).
+First, click on the <kbd>...</kbd> button to the right of the empty text box under "ADC Calibration File" (see below).
 This will open a file dialog, where the ADC calibration file can be searched for and selected.
 Once the file is selected, press `Open` or <kbd>Enter</kbd>.
 This will populate the text box with the filepath to the calibration file.

 <p align="center">
   <img src="../../../images/neuropixelsv1e-gui-tut/headstage-adc-calibration-choose-file.png">
 </p>

-This process is then repeated for the gain calibration file; click on the <kbd>...</kbd> button to the right of the empty text box under "Gain Calibration File:" (see below).
+This process is then repeated for the gain calibration file; click on the <kbd>...</kbd> button to the right of the empty text box under `Gain Calibration File` (see below).
 This will open a file dialog, where the gain calibration file can be searched for and selected.

 <p align="center">
   <img src="../../../images/neuropixelsv1e-gui-tut/headstage-gain-calibration-choose-file.png">